 During your studies, you will learn about the production of materials and to design and develop processes based on modern biorefining technologies.
 As a graduate, you will possess a unique set of skills for designing, planning, assessing, and operating sustainable biorefining processes and products.

 Teaching in this Master's programme has been planned in cooperation with industry, and it takes advantage of the recent developments and new opportunities in the educational environment.

 During your studies, you will acquire:

 - knowledge of the modern and future biorefining technology, products and raw materials;

 - skills in developing sustainable solutions and technologies and the ability to design practical biorefining applications;

 - competence in technologies integrated into biorefineries, e.g. wastewater treatment;

 - a professional network through teamwork in assignments, as most of the students are working in the industry.

 Degree structure and studies

-The Master's Programme in Biorefineries is a two-year distance learning programme.
+The Master's Programme in Biorefineries is a two-year blended learning programme.
 The programme leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.